nayakakash11/opencv_canny/README.md

 A sample Android application demonstrating real-time Canny edge detection using OpenCV, Camera2 API, and OpenGL ES 2.0.

 ## 📸 Overview
 This Android application captures live camera frames using the Camera2 API, processes them with OpenCV to perform Canny edge detection, and renders the processed frames using OpenGL ES 2.0.
-The app also provides an option to display the processed frames in an `ImageView`.

 ## ✅ Features